Help us reach $100,000 for Northern New Mexico

 Help Us Build A Brighter Future For Northern New Mexico and give to the LANL Foundation General Scholarship Fund.

-WATCH: Powerful accounts of what your contribution can create.
+Watch powerful accounts of what your contribution helps create:

-2. Navajo Nation student Larissa Scott shares about her dream of getting into and being able to pay to attend Stanford University
+Navajo Nation student Larissa Scott shares about her dream of getting into and being able to pay to attend Stanford University.

-3. Alyvia Hogan talks about how excited she was to get the Lanl Foundation Scholarship and choose her dream out-of-state college, DePauw University
+Alyvia Hogan talks about how excited she was to get the Lanl Foundation Scholarship and choose her dream out-of-state college, DePauw University.

 Edgar Sarceno, a graduate of Santa Fe High School, received the John & Marti Browne Leadership and Institute of Electrical and Electronics Engineers Scholarships in 2019.
 Now a rising junior at Bates College in Maine, Edgar is pursuing a Bachelor’s degree in Physics and plans to pursue a graduate degree in the same field upon completion of his undergraduate program.